learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

 # Set plot space as inline for inline plots and qt for external plots
 %matplotlib inline

 # Use plot() function to create a plot using above values on both x and y coordinates.
-Add a label.
+Add a label
 plt.plot(data, data, label='Sample Data')

 # Add a legend to the plot with legend()